canonical/launchpad-manual/explanation/launchpad-ppa.rst

 libgit2, git (Bionic)
 ~~~~~~~~~~~~~~~~~~~~~

-Various updates backported from focal for use on git.launchpad.net.
+Various updates backported from Focal for use on git.launchpad.net.

 convoy
 ~~~~~~